-Section 2.2.
-TERMS APPLICABLE TO NOTES. (a) The Notes shall be designated "Harris County, Texas, General Obligation Unlimited Tax Commercial Paper Notes, Series C" and shall be dated as of their date of issuance.
-Under and pursuant to the authority granted hereby and subject to the limitations contained herein, the Notes are authorized to be issued, sold and delivered from time to time in such Principal Amounts (in Authorized Denominations) and bearing interest at such Interest Rates (not to exceed the Maximum Rate) payable at maturity of each Note as determined by an Authorized Representative, numbered in ascending consecutive numerical order in the order of their issuance and to mature and become due and payable on such date as an Authorized Representative shall determine at the date of sale; provided, however, that no Note shall (i) mature after the Maximum Maturity Date, (ii) have a term in excess of 270 days, (iii) have a term beyond the third Business Day prior to the scheduled expiration date for the Credit Agreement relating to such Note or (iv) be issued at any time that a "no issuance notice" has been issued by the Credit Provider pursuant to the Credit Agreement which provided, however, that no Loan Note shall mature after the Maximum Maturity Date.

-(b) The Notes shall be issued in registered form without interest coupons.
-The principal of and interest on the Notes shall be payable in lawful money of the United States of America, without exchange or collection charges to the Owners or holders thereof, upon presentation and surrender of the Notes at the principal corporate trust office of the Issuing and Paying Agent.

-Section 2.3.
-FORM OF NOTES.
+- TERMS APPLICABLE TO NOTES. (a) The Notes shall be designated "Harris Section 2.2 County, Texas General Obligation Commercial Paper Notes, Series D," or "Harris County, Texas General Obligation Commercial Paper Notes, Series D-2" or "Harris County, Texas General Obligation Commercial Paper Notes, Series D-3", as applicable, and shall be dated as of their date of issuance.
+Under and pursuant to the authority granted hereby and subject to the limitations contained herein, the Notes are authorized to be issued, sold and delivered from time to time in such Principal Amounts (in Authorized Denominations) and bearing interest at such Interest Rates (not to exceed the Maximum Rate) payable at maturity of each Note as determined by an Authorized Representative, numbered in ascending consecutive numerical order in the order of their issuance and to mature and become due and payable on such date as an Authorized Representative shall determine at the date of sale; provided, however, that no Note shall (i) mature after the Maximum Maturity Date, (ii) have a term in excess of 270 days, (iii) have a term beyond the third Business Day prior to the scheduled expiration date for the Credit Agreement relating to such Note or (iv) be issued at any time that a "no issuance notice" has been issued by the applicable Credit Provider pursuant to the applicable Credit Agreement which provides that such Note would not be entitled to the security provided by the applicable Credit Agreement; and further provided, however, that no Loan Note shall mature after the Maximum Maturity Date. - (b) The Notes shall be issued in registered form without interest coupons.
+The principal of and interest on the Notes shall be payable in lawful money of the United States of America, without exchange or collection charges to the Owners or holders thereof, upon presentation and surrender of the Notes at the principal corporate trust office of the Issuing and Paying Agent. - Section 2.3 FORM OF NOTES.
 The Notes and the Certificate of Authentication to appear on each of the Notes and any Master Notes shall be substantially in the forms set forth in Exhibit A to this Order, with such appropriate insertions, omissions, substitutions and other variations as are permitted or required by this Order, and may have such letters, numbers or other marks of identification, including identifying numbers and letters of the Committee on Uniform Securities Identification Procedures of the American Bankers Association ("CUSIP Numbers"), such legends and endorsements thereon and such opinions of bond counsel as may, consistent herewith, be approved by an Authorized Representative.
 Any portion of the text of any Note or Master Note may be set forth on the reverse thereof, with an appropriate reference thereto on the face of the Note or Master Note.
 The Notes and Master Note shall be printed, lithographed, engraved or produced in any other similar manner, or typewritten, all as determined and approved by the Authorized Representative.